Estate Planning Essentials: 7 Key Steps

 7. Plan for estate taxes

 Depending on the size of your estate, your assets may be subject to taxes upon your death.
-In 2023, estates valued at $12.92 million or more are subject to federal estate taxes.1 To help lessen the estate tax burden, you may want to consider the following strategies:
+To help lessen the estate tax burden, you may want to consider the following strategies:

 Gifting: Gifting assets while you’re alive may reduce the size of your eventual estate and alleviate future estate taxes.